-- · Do all your videos, podcasts, or YouTube clips have captions that have high accuracy? - · Are any post event or programming recordings also captioned? - · Does your advertising and any website or social media contain captions?
+- Do all your videos, podcasts, or YouTube clips have captions that have high accuracy? - · Are any post event or programming recordings also captioned? - · Does your advertising and any website or social media contain captions?

-It is best practice to only share only materials that have been already captioned, and to turn the such captions on prior to sharing the materials.
-If the event is recorded and then posted or shared widely, be sure the recording is captioned before sharing.
+It is best practice to only share materials during the event with captions on and only materials that have been already captioned.
+If the event is recorded it increases accessibility and inclusion when the recording is closed captioned before it is shared with participants.